Dog & Cat Desexing Canterbury

 - By desexing your pet, you be eligible for reduced council fees.

-Common questions we are asked include:-
+Common questions we are asked include:

-Desexing your pet will not affect their personality, but it can decrease aggression in male animals.
+Desexing your pet won't affect their personality, but it can decrease aggression in male animals.
 Your male dog is likely to behave better around other male dogs and male cats are less likely to fight.
 Male animals can also become friendlier toward their owners, especially male cats.
 All pets are less likely to try to escape and roam.
 The guarding instinct is retained, so your dog will continue to guard you and your house.

 It is not recommended to spay a female dog while she is on heat as it may increase the risk of bleeding.
 However, in the case of female cats, due to their long period of being on heat, we may make exceptions.
 For more information, please do not hesitate to contact us.

-It's important to understand that overfeeding is the primary cause of pet obesity, not desexing.
-After desexing, your pet's dietary needs may change, and they may require less food than before, depending on their age, breed, and activity level.
-For more information, please contact us.
+Please note that overfeeding, not desexing, is the main cause of obesity in pets.
+After desexing, your pet's dietary requirements may change, and they may need to be fed less, depending on their breed, age, and activity level.
+If you require further information, please do not hesitate to get in touch with us.

-In Australia, having a litter does not improve your cat or dog's temperament or happiness.
-Unwanted kittens and puppies are still euthanised, so we do not recommend having litters unless they are wanted and can be properly cared for.
-Additionally, early desexing decreases the risk of mammary tumours in female dogs.
+In Australia, having a litter does not change your cat or dog's personality or make them happier.
+Unwanted kittens and puppies are often euthanised, so we do not encourage new litters unless they are wanted and can be cared for properly.
+Early desexing also helps reduce the risk of mammary tumours in female dogs.

 We conduct desexing surgeries on weekdays.
 The surgery cost includes anaesthesia, hospitalisation, the procedure, and pain relief for the day.
 Additional fees are charged for IV fluids on the day.